nmeum/acme-mock/README.md

 # acme-mock

-A server implementation of the [ACME protocol][RFC 8555] performing no validations.
+An [ACME][RFC 8555] server implementation performing no validations.

 ## Motivation